sboursault/training/progession.md

 **45min**
-The professor automizes the 2 tests on the mini basket always shown info, the trainee repeats.
+The professor automates the 2 tests on the mini basket always shown info, the trainee repeats.

 > work with css selectors